sveltejs/kit/documentation/docs/14-content-security-policy.md

 At the moment, SvelteKit supports adding Content Security Policy via hooks.
 In environments with a server-side runtime, HTTP headers can be added to the response object.

-However, SvelteKit also requires some small pieces of inline JavaScript in order for hydration to work.
+However, SvelteKit also requires some small pieces of inline JavaScript for hydration.
 To avoid using `'unsafe-inline'` (which, as the name suggests, should be avoided), SvelteKit can be configured to inject CSP nonces into the HTML it generates.

 The nonce value is available to hooks as `request.locals.nonce`.
 A basic CSP handler hook might then look like this: